Virtual Reality Therapy: Another Way to Fight Fear and Control PainEn Español (Spanish Version)

 - Flying in good weather

 During every step of the virtual flight, the therapist guides the program and watches your reactions.
 When anxiety levels become too high, the flight experience can move to a less stressful stage or be stopped completely by removing the head display.

 The pioneers of virtual reality therapy are Barbara Rothbaum, a psychologist at Emory University, and Larry Hodges, a computer expert at the Georgia Institute of Technology.
 Rothbaum and Hodges led a research team in the first clinical study of virtual reality therapy for treatment of acrophobia.
 Their results, published in the April 1995 issue of the

 American Journal of Psychiatry, showed how virtual reality reduced the fear of heights in 10 students over a period of eight weeks.

 Since then, researchers are using virtual reality to treat other phobias, including fear of flying.
 Rothbaum's latest research shows that 90% of patients who try virtual reality therapy to combat their fear of flying are eventually able to take a real-world flight on their own.

-Rothbaum's group has also developed modules for a virtual thunderstorm, a virtual airplane, virtual elevator, and virtual footbridges over canyons and balconies for people afraid of heights.
+Rothbaum's group has also developed modules for a virtual thunderstorm, virtual elevator, and virtual footbridges over canyons and balconies for people afraid of heights.
 A public speaking module has also been created for people who are terrified of speaking in front of a group.